agesak/thesis/README.md

 ```

-## analysis
+## **Folder: analysis**
 ### Overview
-The analysis pipeline (creation of the train/test datasets, model fitting, and model evaluation) are launched using the `ModelLauncher` class in `launch_models.py`.
-This class accepts command line arguments related to which classifier to run, which intermediate cause (either X59 or Y34) to use, which phase of the pipeline (defined above), and various characteristics of the data/model (ie. should the data be at the most-detailed location level (as opposed to country)?, which attributes of the data would you like to include as features in the bag of words? (just age? or age, sex, location, and year?), do you want to run separate models by age? would you like to experiment with the hierachial nature of the ICD in your models, by also including the ICD chapter (for ICD 10), and less detailed 3 digit codes, in addition to most detailed codes).
+The actions carried out in the analysis folder (creation of the train/test datasets, model fitting, and model evaluation) are launched using the `ModelLauncher` class in `launch_models.py`.
+This class accepts command line arguments related to which classifier to run, which intermediate cause (either X59 or Y34) to use, which phase of the pipeline (defined below), and various characteristics of the data/model.
 This folder is structured as follows:

 ```
 .